ShineSyndrome/Archipelago/docs/adding games.md

 implementation.
 This is how Archipelago is told about the items in your world.

 ### Locations.py
-This file lists all locations in the game.
+This file lists all locations which yield items in the game.

 ![Example Locations.py file open in Notepad++](./img/example-locations-py-file.png)